 A far better choice is to involve customers and explain you’re having an issue.
 Because, chances are, they are going to find out anyway.
 And when they do, they will resent you for trying to keep the truth from them.

 If we hadn’t said anything, people would have logged in to beSlick and not understood why it wasn’t working or when it would work again.
 They would have probably wondered if the issue was in their devices, losing valuable time trying to troubleshoot the problem themselves.
 And eventually, if the downtime and the silence continued, they would have lost trust in our company.

 This is how many companies deal with such issues, and it’s not right.
 It just leads to a loss in confidence.

-You should always communicate with your customers and explain what’s happening.
+You should always communicate when things go wrong, with your customers and explain what’s happening.
 After all, what better way to show you can be held accountable, adapt when there is an issue, and find the right solution?
 Because once the storm has passed, your customers might actually trust you more than before.